-A royal blue uniform is required for clinical/lab/specific class assignments.
-The uniform includes a V neck scrub top (several styles available), and pants.
-A white lab coat ("Jacket") is optional.
-The uniform brand must be White Swan and an approved style indicated below.
-Students may wear a bright white, short sleeve or fitted long sleeve, shirt under the royal blue uniform top.
+Students may wear a bright white, short sleeve or fitted long sleeve shirt under the royal blue uniform top.
 Burnout patterns are not permitted.
-Students will be notified of specific required uniform styles before they will be needed for lab/clinical/class.
-White shoes with very minimal amount of color (leather or leather-like with a closed toe and heel) and white socks complete the uniform.
+Students will be notified of specific required uniform styles before they are needed for lab/clinical/class.
+White shoes with a very minimal amount of color (leather or leather-like with a closed toe and heel) and white socks complete the uniform.
 Student uniforms are to be worn only for KCC scheduled or arranged clinical/lab/specified class times.
 Nursing Program uniforms and name badges may not be worn if the student is in any capacity other than a KCC nursing student.